-Fig. 4 The Danube at the Immendingen weir with sinkholes on the right bank and the well-stratified Oxfordian limestone behind 10 Kilograms of fluorescein were used!
+Fig. 4 The Danube at the Immendingen weir with sinkholes on the right bank and the well-stratified Oxfordian limestone behind

+10 Kilograms of fluorescein were used!

 Two miracles appear that day, the river turns a perfect shade of green something that many other cities have tried but have not been successful at doing, and the second miracle by starting with the color orange giving the impression that river will be orange only to convert the river to that true Irish green.
 We believe that is where the leprechaun comes in.
-By Dan O'Leary, courtesy of www.ChicagoStPatsParade.com
+By Dan O'Leary, courtesy of www.ChicagoStPatsParade.com [Although fluorescein was used for several years, recently a vegetablebased dye was substituted].

-St. Patrick's Day 2012, Chicago
+St. Patrick's Day 2014, Chicago (courtesy of Darcy Lear)